 Exterior wood stain is the best choice for decks, rough-finished wood (such as cedar shake and log cabins) and any exterior project where you want the grain of the wood to show.
 Unlike paint, which forms a thick, smooth film over the surface of the wood, experts say the best stains actually soak into the wood.
 While paint can peel and chip over time, stain simply fades when it ages.
-You can expect a wood stain not to last as long as a properly applied coat of exterior paint, and experts and professionals say its longevity depends on the type and quality of stain you choose, how it well it's applied, how harsh the weather is and whether the stain is applied to a horizontal surface (such as a deck floor), which suffers more weather abuse than a vertical surface (such as a wall).
+You can expect a wood stain not to last as long as a properly applied coat of exterior paint, though experts and professionals add that its longevity depends on the type and quality of stain you choose, how it well it's applied, how harsh the weather is, and whether the stain is applied to a horizontal surface (such as a deck floor), which suffers more weather abuse than a vertical surface (such as a wall).

 Among popular deck stains on the market, we spotted two that stand out.
-Behr Waterproofing Wood Stain (Est. $30) is the top-reviewed wood stain in one independent test.
-There, editors put the Behr stain's solid treatment through a simulated weathering test and found it provides an impressive finish after three years, the longest period tested.
-It even resists cracking, color change, mildew and dirt.
-One caveat: A handful of user reviews say the stain is prone to peeling.
-In response, experts recommend applying thin coats, which makes it easier for the stain to penetrate fully into the wood.
-Behr Waterproofing Wood Stain also comes in clear and semi-transparent treatments.
+Benjamin Moore Arborcoat is the top-reviewed wood stain in one independent test.
+There, editors put the Benjamin Moore wood stain through a simulated weathering test and found it provides an impressive finish after the equivalent of nine years on a house or vertical surface and three years on a deck, the longest period tested.
+It even resists cracking, color change, mildew and dirt, and with 100 grams per liter of VOCs, it meets the most stringent VOC limits in California and other areas.